VirtualVidhya/content-website/content/c++/exercises/access-functions-and-constructor-and-destructor.md

 A text editor should ensure that users do not lose their progress, whether they manually save or forget to do so.
 The system should always create a backup in case of an unexpected shutdown.

 {{< collapsible-codesection title="Instructions" >}}
+<div class="instruction-section-space"></div>

 Design a TextEditor class that manages a document's lifecycle.
 The system should:

 - Display a message when a new document is created.
 - Allow the user to write and edit the document.
 - Provide an option to manually exit the editor.
 - When exiting, prompt the user to save manually or not.
   - If the user chooses to save, save the document normally.
   - If the user chooses not to save, still create a backup save for safety.
 - If the program closes unexpectedly, the destructor should automatically perform a backup save to prevent data loss.
 {{< /collapsible-codesection >}}

 <br>

 {{< collapsible-codesection title="Expected Output" lang="v" >}}

 ```v
 // Case 1: User chooses to manually save
 Document 'ProjectNotes.txt' created.